-6.3 Meetings with the ACCP Local Clinical Lead [LCL]
+6.3 Meetings with ACCP Local Clinical Lead

-Each tACCP should meet with the ACCP LCL (or nominated deputy - this may be another ICM Consultant) in order to undergo a formal review of progress and approval of the forthcoming targeted learning plan, which the tACCP should already have in place via their ES.
+Each tACCP should meet with the ACCP LCL (or nominated deputy this may be another ICM Consultant) in order to undergo a formal review of progress and approval of the forthcoming targeted learning plan, which the tACCP should already have in place via their ES.
+These meetings should occur two to three times per year (as a minimum once per 6 months, including ARCP) in order to undergo formal review process during the 2-year training period and are in addition to the end of year appraisal meetings (which take place in months 12 and 24).
+If the LCL is the ES for an tACCP, involving another ES (or equivalent), may allow the trialogue to occur.

-These meetings should occur two to three times per year (as a minimum once per 6 months, including ARCP) in order to undergo a formal review process during the 2-year training period and are in addition to the end of year appraisal meetings (which take place in months 12 and 24).
-If the ES for an tACCP also holds the role of LCL it is recommended to have the involvement of another ES (or equivalent), this may facilitate more the trialogue to occur more effectively.
 These meetings allow the ACCP LCL to maintain an overarching view of each tACCPs progress and correlate an individual's performance against an expected common standard.